-6.7.4.1 Funds allocated for faculty travel or professional development under Section 6.7.4 and not expended during the fiscal year will be carried forward for professional development in the subsequent fiscal year provided however that on June 30 of each year, any faculty member's total in excess of the sum of the previous three (3) years' allocation will revert to the department's professional development account.
-On July 1 a faculty member can have a maximum of the previous three (3) years' allocation plus the current year's allocation available for professional development.
-Due to COVID, we will allow four (4) years' allocation to accumulate during the life of this agreement.
+Funds allocated for faculty travel or professional development under Section 6.7.4 and not expended during the fiscal year will be carried forward for professional development in the subsequent fiscal year provided however that on June 30 of each year, any faculty member's total in excess of the sum of the previous three years' allocation will revert to the department's professional development account.
+On July 1 a faculty member can have a maximum of the previous three years' allocation plus the current year's allocation available for professional development.